CephalofairGames/frosthaven-faq/index.md

 ### Burrowing Blades
 **Is the movement path for Tunneling Slices chosen to maximize targets?** In this case and all similar ones, the attack is a rider on the move, and a move ability doesn't have multi-target.
 A player can resolve ambiguity among multiple equal paths to minimize targets.

 **Will the Blades attack with Tunneling Slices if they are already adjacent to the furthest enemy?** No. The attack is a rider on the move.
-No move, no attack.
+No move means no attack.

-**How is focus determined for Tunneling Slices?** Basically - it is completely analogous to normal focus rules, except the Burrowing Blades is focusing on the farthest enemy instead of the closest ("farthest" being defined first by longest jump movement distance to reach a legal attack hex assuming infinite movement, and then tiebroken by longest range).
+**How is focus determined for Tunneling Slices?** Basically - it is completely analogous to normal focus rules, except the Burrowing Blades is focusing on the farthest enemy instead of the closest ("farthest" being defined first by longest jump movement distance to reach a (preferably) safe and legal attack hex assuming infinite movement, and then tiebroken by longest range).
 The enemy must still be a valid target - not invisible, and with at least one open hex from which the Blades could attack.
 It will still tiebreak by initiative just like normal, and will still move like any other monster once focus is determined.
-All other normal focus considerations still apply, like avoiding negative destination hexes when possible.
+All other normal focus considerations still apply, like avoiding negative destination hexes when possible, and potentially choosing another focus if all available hexes around the furthest enemy are negative.

 ### Chaos Demon
 **What is the Retaliate value on Chilling Breath?** It is Retaliate 2, Range 2.
 This was a production error (see Section 2 of the FAQ).